replicatedhq/replicated-field-labs/instruqt/lab05-airgap/05-tunnel-and-deploy/assignment.md

             - "1"
 ```

 So we'll need to create a new release in order to fix this.
+Continue to the next step.